Adath Shalom Synagogue

-Adath Shalom Synagogue is a Masorti Jewish Synagogue located on 8 Rue Georges-Bernard-Shaw in Paris' 15th arrondissement.
+Adath Shalom Synagogue (transliterated from Hebrew as "Assembly of Peace") is a Masorti Jewish synagogue located on 8 Rue Georges-Bernard-Shaw in the XVe arrondissement of Paris, France.

 History

 The congregation was established in 1989.
-It adopted the name Adath Shalom, which means "Assembly of Peace" in Hebrew.
-In 1991, Rivon Krygier became the synagogue's Rabbi.
+In 1991, Rivon Krygier became the rabbi of the congregation.

 The community identifies with the Masorti movement, or Conservative Judaism, which attempts to bridge modernity (like Reform Judaism) and a respect for tradition (like Orthodox Judaism).
 There is and equal role for men and women, and the community is invested in Interfaith dialogue with the group Vivre Ensemble in Paris' 15th arrondissement.